19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Gear/1 Coin/Ration.md

 | ---------------- | ------------------------------------------------------------------------------------- | ----- |
 | 5                | 1                                                                                     | 1     |
 | 100              | 100                                                                                   | 10    |

-Rations can be bought better in bulk.
-(10 coins for 100 rations).